-In Carinata, phosphorus deficiency will manifest first as an overall dwarfing when compared to a normal, healthy plant (Fig. 1).
+In Carinata, phosphorus deficiency will manifest first as an overall dwarfing when compared to a normal, healthy plant (Figure 1).
 If phosphorus continues to be a limiting factor, the plant will start to show signs of yellowing and slight discoloration of the lower foliage.
 Phosphorus is a mobile element which means that it will be translocated from older foliage to the growing points.
-This the discoloration will appear first on the lower foliage (Fig. 2).
+This the discoloration will appear first on the lower foliage (Figure 2).

-As symptomology progresses, the lower foliage may manifest dark circular spots (Fig. 3).
+As symptomology progresses, the lower foliage may manifest dark circular spots (Figure 3).
 The spots appear as small, symmetrical, black and slightly sunken.
 They are evenly distributed over the surface of the leaves.
 In addition to these spots, the lower foliage will continue to become a yellow green.
 These spots and the yellowing of the leaf signals intermediate symptomology.

 If corrective measures are not taken, the final and most advanced stages of phosphorus deficiency will manifest as a more severe yellowing of the lower foliage.
 If allowed to continue, the lower leaves will turn yellow, become necrotic, and abscise.
-Below you can see the progression of symptomology of the phosphorus deficient plant compared with a plant that has received all its essential nutrients (Fig. 4).
+Below you can see the progression of symptomology of the phosphorus deficient plant compared with a plant that has received all its essential nutrients (Figure 4).